 Load Shapes.
 Representations such as graphs, tables, and databases that show the time-of-use pattern of customer or equipment energy use.
 These are typically shown over a 24-hour or whole-year (8,760 hours) period.

 Main Meter: The meter that measures the energy used for the whole facility.
 There is at least one meter for each energy source and possibly more than one per source for large facilities.
-Typically, utility meters are used, but data loggers may also be used as long as they isolate the load for the facility being studied.
+Typically, utility meters are used, but data loggers may also be used if they isolate the load for the facility being studied.
 When more than one meter per energy source exists for a facility, the main meter may be considered the accumulation of all the meters involved.

 Market Penetration.
 A measure of the diffusion of a technology, product, or practice in a defined market, as represented by the percentage of annual sales for a product or practice, the percentage of the existing installed stock for a product or category of products, or the percentage of existing installed stock that uses a practice.

 Market Saturation.
 A percentage indicating the proportion of a specified end-user market that contains a particular product.
-An example would be the percentage of all households in a given geographical area that have a certain appliance.
+An example would be the percentage of all households in geographical area that have a certain appliance.

 Market Sectors.
 General types of markets that a program may target or in which a service offering may be placed.
 Market sectors include categories such as residential, commercial, industrial, agricultural, government, and institutional.